 There is a risk of trying to Chase the Pass.
 By this, we mean trying to just cram too much into your trip to try and get value from the pass.
 In reality, you will just make yourself and your whole party miserable and won’t enjoy the trip.
 Make a good plan, work out what is most important to each of you and plan around that.
 If you can easily squeeze a couple of extras in then do but if not, or if you are just tired and want to hit the beach do that instead.
 The pass is there to make things better not to add stress.

 While We think the pass is great value, It’s still a lot of money, and by no means necessary for a great trip.
-Because a lot of the attractions are really big headliners It pushes the price of the card up.
+Because a lot of the attractions are really big headliners It pushes the price of the Pass up.
 If these are not of interest to you then you may just be better doing a few cheaper attractions and enjoying LA’s many free attractions.

 Some people don’t like the rigidity that a Pass can bring.
 They want their trips to be off the cuff and spontaneous.
 If the thought of planning complex itinerary’s fills you with dread then a Pass is probably not for you.
 Having a pass really does add a good amount of structure to a trip and that really isn’t for everyone.

 On our recent trip, one of the big issues we found was L.A’s awful parking situation.
 Everywhere we went we found was costing us extra.
 And these were not insignificant costs, sometimes we were being asked $60+ to park (yes we refused to pay that).
 It became a real chore and we were constantly looking for ways to park for free or for cheaper.
 Even then it all added up.
-In 3 days we spent nearly $100 in Parking fees!
+In 3 days we spent nearly $100 on Parking fees!

 Of course, having a pass or not makes no difference to the Parking costs and if we were paying Gate price or pre-booking we would still have to plump for parking fees.
 However, we did probably do more with the pass than we may have without.
 So may have incurred more fees.
 We still feel it’s worth it as the attractions were all well worth the parking but without being frugal we could have run up $300 by just parking in the recommended parking lots!